What does SPCA stand for?

 No, the Maryland SPCA is not a boarding facility.
 We shelter and care for needy animals who are looking for new homes.

 Does the SPCA provide free or low-cost veterinary care?

 In our Spay and Neuter Clinic at the Maryland SPCA, we offer low-cost spay/neuter surgeries to owners of pit bulls and to low-income pet owners (some weight, age and breed restrictions apply).
-In 2010, we opened Hampden Pet Health (www.hampdenpethealth.org) at 4007 Falls Road to provide affordable pet wellness care, including basic exams, vaccinations (core vaccines) and spay/neuter surgery.
-Our Vet Care Basics brochure lists other organizations that may be able to help with low-cost care.
+In 2010, we opened the Maryland SPCA Wellness Clinic at 4007 Falls Road to provide affordable pet wellness care, including basic exams, vaccinations (core vaccines) and spay/neuter surgery.